Identifying resonances of the Galactic bar in Gaia DR2: II. Clues from angle space: Resonant orbits in angle space

-In the case of near-circular in-plane disk orbits, the rosette-like motion can be decomposed into a circular orbit with angular momentum $L_z$ and a radial epicycle motion (Figure \ref{fig:angles_in_epicycle_approximation_explained}).
+A star on a near-circular in-plane orbit in the Galactic disk follows a rosette-like path.
+Its motion can be decomposed into a circular orbit with angular momentum $L_z$ and a radial epicycle motion (Figure \ref{fig:angles_in_epicycle_approximation_explained}).
 The star moves along the epicycle around the guiding center with the radial frequency $\Omega_R$; the guiding center moves around the Galactic center with the tangential frequency $\Omega_\phi$.
 The size of the circular orbit is related to the azimuthal action

 where $R_g$ is the guiding center radius, $v_\text{circ}^2 = \left.
 R \times \partial \Phi / \partial R \right|_{z=0}$, $(R,z,\phi)$ Galactocentric cylindrical coordinates, and $(v_R,v_\phi,v_z)$ the velocities in the corresponding directions.
 The size of the epicycle is related to the radial action